Excel VBA Double Data Type

 Now, run the code manually and see how many digits we get in the message box result.

-This time got all the decimal values.
-We can supply up to 14 digits of decimal places under Double data type.
+This time we got all the decimal values.
+So, we can supply up to 14 digits of decimal places under the Double data type.

-Suppose you supply any value greater than 14 decimal positions will be converted to the nearest value.
+Suppose you supply any value greater than 14 decimal positions that it will convert to the nearest value.
 For example, look at the below image.

-I have typed 15 decimal places instead of 14.
-If I hit the enter key, it will be back to 14 digits only.
+We have typed 15 decimal places instead of 14.
+If we press the “Enter” key, it will be back to 14 digits only.

-Instead of 59 (last two digits), we got 6 i.e., since the last digit is 9, which is greater than 5 previous number 5 is converted to the next integer value i.e., 6
+Instead of 59 (last two digits), we got 6, i.e., since the last digit is 9, which is greater than the last number 5, 5 is converted to the next integer value, i.e., 6.

-Let us initiate capturing the same values to next by using INTEGER data type, SINGLE data type, and DOUBLE type.
+Let us capture the same values next by using INTEGER data type, SINGLE data type, and DOUBLE type.

-Below is the code to retain values from column A to B by using the INTEGER data type.
+Below is the code to retain values from columns A to B using the INTEGER data type.

 Sub Double_Ex() Dim k As Integer Dim CellValue As Integer For k = 1 To 6 CellValue = Cells(k, 1).Value Cells(k, 2).Value = CellValue Next k End Sub

 Let us run the code through shortcut key F5 to see what values we get in column B.

-When we have used Integer as data type, we got all the whole numbers i.e., without decimals.
+When we used Integer as data type, we got all the whole numbers, i.e., without decimals.

 Sub Double_Ex() Dim k As Integer Dim CellValue As Single For k = 1 To 6 CellValue = Cells(k, 1).Value Cells(k, 2).Value = CellValue Next k End Sub